 A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any r-TWT SPs advertised by the associated AP.
-Before starting transmission of any MPDU, a non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true that is not a TXOP responder and not a member of the upcoming restricted TWT service period shall check if there is enough time for the frame exchange to complete prior to the start of the restricted TWT service period and, if there is not enough time then the STA shall defer transmission by selecting a random backoff count using the present CW (without advancing to the next value in the series).
+Before starting transmission of any MPDU, a non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true that is not a TXOP responder and not a member of the upcoming (#13012,10893)r-TWT SP shall check if there is enough time for the frame exchange to complete prior to the start of the (#13012,10893)r-TWT SP and, if there is not enough time then the STA shall defer transmission by selecting a random backoff count using the present CW (without advancing to the next value in the series).
 The QSRC[AC] for the MSDU or A-MSDU are not affected.

 ---- END of editing instruction ----------------------